 - Observe the seasons by recording the first time you see a ladybug, honey-eater or Christmas beetle in a Calendar of Firsts.
 Lynn Seddon from Raising Little Shoots explains how.

-What have you found in your backyard?
+What creatures have you found in your backyard?
 What other activities would you suggest?
 Do you know a great resource which would help us dig deeper into the study of garden wildlife?

 Curl up on a couch and join the conversation about how we can embrace nature study effortlessly into our lifestyles at the Australian Homeschooling Summit 2020.
 It’s online at home, safe and private.
 So come along!
 I’d love to ‘meet’ you.